 10 June 2020

 Having just one gaming influencer (Streamer, YouTuber, etc.) with a large following play your game on camera could expose it to thousands (or even millions) of potential customers.
-In this article, I'll be going over some of the most effective ways to get content creators to cover your game.
+In this article, I'll be showing you how to get people to stream or makes videos of your game.